 General Dentistry

-Is That Sensitivity Just a Sign You Need a Checkup?
+continue reading blog Is That Sensitivity Just a Sign You Need a Checkup?
 When Tooth Pain Means More

 Tooth sensitivity is not uncommon.
 Some people experience general sensitivity when eating or drinking something cold or hot.
 Others might feel more acute sensitivity when biting down or at seemingly random times.
 You may not think it’s a big deal, but dental sensitivity isn’t something you should ignore.
 It could be a sign of a…